 This muscle has the thing they called “short head” and “long head” thing that functions as a single muscle.
 Basically, the biceps are attached to our tendons which are considered to be strong connective tissues.
 When there is a contraction of biceps, it pulls up the forearms and rotates outwards.

 There are types of fibers in the biceps muscle that are significant.
-They are called fast-twitch muscle fibers, more specifically type IIb fibers..
+They are called fast-twitch muscle fibers, more specifically type IIb fibers.
 These fibers are considered to be muscle fibers that could produce fast and strengthful contractions for a short period of time.

 The bicep, one of the most famous arm muscles.
-The biceps is the most evident and visible muscle when someone does a handshake.
+The biceps are the most evident and visible muscle when someone does a handshake.
 So if someone finds out that you are shaking your hand, then immediately asks you to show this particular human muscle structure arm, you do such a thing by bending and flexing your entire arm.
 In this way, he will get amazed because your bicep will tend to be bigger.

 Anatomy and structure of the arm triceps

 The triceps, another well-known arm muscle.
-It is located at the other side of arms, in frontal perspective, you can see biceps and the triceps is at the back.
+It is located at the other side of the arms, in frontal perspective, you can see the biceps and the triceps is at the back.
 It has three heads, starting in different places.
 Triceps are responsible for the extension of each joint both left and right.
 Furthermore, with the means of biceps, people possibly do such things like extension and retraction of their forearms.

-We usually think that the tricep as a whole is just a mere bulk of muscle at the back of our biceps but, we don’t ever know that it consists of three different bundles – long head, lateral head and medial head.
+We usually think that the tricep as a whole is just a mere bulk of muscle at the back of our biceps but, we don’t ever know that it consists of three different bundles – long head, lateral head, and medial head.
 Those three have their own distinct functions making it very important.
 Also, these three are classically known to be innervated by radial nerves.

 Triceps can be worked out through compound elbow extension movements or isolation and can be contracted statically to remain the arm straightened in opposition to defiance.